krystalfang1/JadePuffer-threat-hunt_krystal/README.md

 ## 🎯 Executive Summary

-The intrusion began with an unauthenticated RCE against Langflow's `/api/v1/validate/code` endpoint (CVE-2025-3248), executed from external IP `64.20.53.230`.
-Within seconds the agent harvested 214 credentials (LLM provider keys, cloud keys, database logins, crypto wallets — 8 distinct provider families) from Langflow's own Postgres backend, swept the internal `10.4.0.0/24` subnet, and used MinIO's unrotated factory-default credentials (`minioadmin:minioadmin`) to retrieve a Terraform state file containing further infrastructure secrets.
-Those credentials led to Nacos, where the agent forged a JWT (exploiting Nacos's unrotated default signing key), was rejected once (`403 blank password hash rejected`), self-corrected within 31 seconds, and created a persistent backdoor account (`svc_maint`).
-It established a cron-based reverse-shell beacon (`*/30 * * * *`, owned by the `langflow` account) to `45.131.66.106:4444`, briefly probed the Docker socket for a container escape (deprioritized in favor of the primary objective), then pivoted into the MySQL instance backing Nacos on `ff-db-01`: encrypting 1,342 records with `AES_ENCRYPT`, dropping the `config_info` and `history` tables, and planting a ransom note (`README_RANSOM` table) demanding Bitcoin payment.
-The entire chain — RCE to ransom note — ran in **~17 minutes**, with no human input recorded after a single initial tasking instruction, and included genuine adaptive behavior (a format-mismatch recovery and a failed-then-corrected privilege escalation) consistent with autonomous, machine-paced execution rather than a scripted playbook or a human operator.
++An autonomous LLM agent, tasked with a single human instruction, exploited a known Langflow RCE to gain
+         + a foothold on `ff-lf-01`, then independently harvested credentials, pivoted through MinIO and Nacos us +ing default and forged authentication, and deployed ransomware against the MySQL database backing Nacos
+         + on `ff-db-01`.
+The full chain — initial exploit to ransom note — ran in **~17 minutes** across all fou +r Flowforge hosts, with no human input after the initial tasking prompt and clear evidence of real-time
+         + self-correction, consistent with machine-driven rather than human-operated execution.

 ---